brunosampaioeng/Project-node-red/README.md

 - City
 - State

-### If the ZIP code is invalid, an error message will appear in a pop-up notifying you.
+### If the postal code is invalid, a text message will appear above the postal code search field.